Is it time to sell your home?

 You want potential buyers of your home to be able to picture themselves living in the space.
 Home buying is a huge decision, and emotion plays a major part in the decision making process.
 It is difficult to build one’s dream lifestyle around your home when it is filled with your very personal possessions.
 Be sure to take down some of the photos of Great Aunt Gail when you’re prepping for a showing.

 This one is fairly obvious, but I can’t stress it enough.
 Dust, cobwebs, and dog hair will distract buyers from the important selling features of your home, and they will associate the living space as unsanitary.
 Take the time to polish your home; or take a few thousand dollars off of the selling price- the choice is yours!

-It is foolish to think that a buyer will be evaluating your home, and yours alone.
+A buyer will almost certainly be evaluating multiple homes.
 In the hunt to find their dream home that matches their criteria, buyers will be comparing your home to several others in the area.
-It can be easy for them to forget about your home and it may fall out of the decision making process.
+It can be easy for them to forget about your home and it may fall out of the decision-making process.
 “The Orange Carpet” is a unique item in your home that buyers will never forget, and will allow them to easily describe your home on a whim.
 “What about that house on Main St with the 80’s style bar stools in the kitchen?
 It was actually very reasonably priced.”

 The very first impression of your home.
 If your house doesn’t look nice on the outside, few will even bother to take a tour of the inside.
 Wash the driveway, trim the hedges, your home should be in pristine condition for its potential buyers!